Ecosystem Targets and Supporting Indicators

 Status and Trends

-In order to meet this target, the number of public access points accessible by the public would need to increase by 50 sites by 2035 (more than two sites per year).
-Since 2014, thirty-two new public access sites to Long Island Sound have been opened.
-Therefore, as of 2022 the Long Island Sound Study is 68 percent towards it’s goal.
+To meet this target, the number of public access points accessible by the public would need to increase by 50 sites by 2035 (more than two sites per year).
+Since 2014, Long Island Sound has gained thirty-five public access sites.
+Therefore, as of 2023 the Long Island Sound Study is 70 percent towards the goal.

 Challenges